CMACH508/MlanDTI/README.md

 ## Framework
 ![MlanDTI](MlanDTI.png)
 ## System Requirements
 The source code developed in Python 3.8 using PyTorch 1.7.1.
 The required python dependencies are given below.
-DrugBAN is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
+MlanDTI is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
 There is no additional non-standard hardware requirements.

 ```
 torch>=1.7.1
 numpy>=1.20.2
 scikit-learn>=0.24.2
 pandas>=1.2.4
-prettytable>=2.2.1
 rdkit~=2021.03.2
-transformers~=4.31.0
+transformers~=4.24.0
 argparse~=1.4.0
 pandas~=1.5.1
 tqdm~=4.65.0